Gabriella439/slides/namespaced-debruijn/slides.md

 This trick is neat because the syntactic sugar makes indices unintrusive

-In practice, users don't even know indices exist (Case in point: Dhall)
+In practice, most users don't even know indices exist (Case in point: Dhall)

 The reason why is because non-zero indices only arise in two cases: